How to create an eBook for school and make it interactive

 You can get lost easily in the universe of eBook tools.
 I’ll show you the eBook creation software you can use best to create your classroom eBooks.

 Create eBooks for free with these tools:

 The ways to make an eBook mentioned above are great, but they have a few disadvantages as well.
 You can’t make them really interactive.
 You can insert links, but that’s basically it.
 Another disadvantage is that you have to format your eBook completely yourself.
-You have to be very creative to make it visually appealing to your students.
+Only Visme has some nice e-book templates for you.
+If you’re using the others, you have to be very creative to make it visually appealing to your students.
 That requires a lot of extra work.

-Here are two eBook creation tools that offer you much more options:
+Here’s another eBook creation tool that offer you much more options:

-- Create an eBook with Kotobee for Windows and Mac (only free trial)
+- Create an eBook with Kotobee for Windows and Mac.